Keystroke overlay

 Keystroke sounds

-Optionally add an audible click/tap sound effect for each key press.
-Volume is adjustable, and the sound intensity responds to how hard you pressed the key (velocity sensitivity).
+Optionally add a click or tap sound effect for each key press.
+Volume is adjustable, and the sound's intensity responds to how hard you pressed the key (velocity sensitivity).

-Multiple sound packs are available.
+Multiple sound packs ship in the app.
 The default is a subtle mechanical click.

 When to use it